PUBLIC RECORDS POLICY

 Hours and Costs

-You may make public records requests in the Columbiana County recorder’s office between the hours of 8 a.m. and 4 p.m. weekdays, excluding government holidays.
+You may make public records requests to the Columbiana County Recorder’s Office between the hours of 8 a.m. and 4 p.m. weekdays, excluding government holidays.

-Pursuant to Ohio Revised Code Section 317.32 a requester shall be charged $2.00 per page for a copy of a recorded document.
+Pursuant to Ohio Revised Code Section 317.32 a requester shall be charged $2.00 per page for a paper copy of a recorded document made by the Recorder’s Office.
 This statute further outlines the amount to be charged if a request is made for a certified copy of a recorded document.

 How to Make a Public Records Request

-We will provide prompt inspection of public records and copies of public records in a reasonable period of time.
-If copies of the records can not be provided while you wait, we will contact you when the records are available.
+We will provide prompt inspection of public records and copies of public records in a reasonable amount of time.
+If copies of the records cannot be provided while you wait, we will contact you when the records are available.
 Some requests will take longer than others.
-Please be sure to make your request for recorded documents in book/page or name format.
+We are not permitted by law to conduct title searches and cannot provide copies without sufficient information to help identify the correct images needed and to prevent delays in fulfilling your request.

 Definition of Public Records

-Under Ohio law, public records are those items that meet all of the following elements:
+Under Ohio law, public records are those items that meet all the following elements:

 Records That Will Not be Released